Join our community of websites already using SEOJuice to automate the boring SEO work.

 00:10:47 Top three free research tools

 PodcastEpisode JSON-LD.
-Link to at least two related episodes and a glossary or resource page for deeper crawl depth.Execute this template every release and each episode becomes a standalone SEO asset (an article, a transcript, and an audio player) all ready for Google, Spotify search, and AI crawlers to index.
+Link to at least two related episodes and a glossary or resource page for deeper crawl depth.Run this every release and each episode becomes a standalone asset: an article, a transcript, and an audio player, all indexable by Google, Spotify, and AI crawlers.

 Think of each episode page as a node in a topical web.
-The personal finance podcaster I mentioned clusters his episodes by topic (budgeting, investing, debt payoff) and interlinks within clusters.
-His average session duration went from 1.2 to 3.4 pages per visit after implementing this.
-Here's what works:
+The personal finance host clusters his episodes by theme (budgeting, investing, debt payoff) and interlinks within each cluster.
+After he built out the cluster links, his pages-per-visit in GA4 roughly tripled.
+What works:

 Running a full website?
-Tools like SEOJuice can automate internal-link management for you, scanning transcripts and show notes and inserting context-matched links at scale (useful once your archive passes a couple dozen episodes).
+Tools like SEOJuice can automate internal-link management, scanning transcripts and show notes and inserting context-matched links at scale.
+Useful once your archive passes a couple dozen episodes and hand-linking gets tedious.

-I've distilled the tactics into a quick-reference table based on what I've seen matter most in practice.
-The effectiveness ratings reflect observed impact across our three podcast customers, not theoretical value.
-Your mileage will vary by niche and existing audience size.
+I've distilled the tactics into a quick reference.
+The effectiveness ratings reflect what I've seen matter across our three customers, not theoretical value.
+Your mileage will vary by niche and audience size.

 | # | Method | What It Does | Effectiveness |